awsdocs/aws-batch-user-guide/doc_source/what-is-batch.md

 ### Compute Environment<a name="component_compute_environment"></a>

 A compute environment is a set of managed or unmanaged compute resources that are used to run jobs\.
-Managed compute environments allow you to specify desired instance types at several levels of detail\.
-You can set up compute environments that use a particular type of instance, a particular model such as `c4.2xlarge` or `m4.10xlarge`, or simply specify that you want to use the newest instance types\.
+Managed compute environments allow you to specify desired compute type \(Fargate or EC2\) at several levels of detail\.
+You can set up compute environments that use a particular type of EC2 instance, a particular model such as `c5.2xlarge` or `m5.10xlarge`, or simply specify that you want to use the newest instance types\.
 You can also specify the minimum, desired, and maximum number of vCPUs for the environment, along with the amount you are willing to pay for a Spot Instance as a percentage of the On\-Demand Instance price and a target set of VPC subnets\.
-AWS Batch will efficiently launch, manage, and terminate EC2 instances as needed\.
+AWS Batch will efficiently launch, manage, and terminate compute types as needed\.
 You can also manage your own compute environments\.
 In this case you are responsible for setting up and scaling the instances in an Amazon ECS cluster that AWS Batch creates for you\.
-For more information, see [Compute Environments](compute_environments.md)\.
+For more information, see [Compute environment](compute_environments.md)\.

 ## Getting Started<a name="intro_getting_started"></a>